 d.
 Discrimination with Respect to Employment and Occupation

-The law prohibits discrimination with respect to employment and occupation based on race, color, sex, religion, political opinion, national origin or citizenship, social origin, disability, sexual orientation or gender identity, age, language, or HIV/AIDS status or other communicable diseases.
+The law prohibits discrimination with respect to employment and occupation based on race, color, sex, religion, political opinion, national origin or citizenship, social origin, disability, sexual orientation or gender identity, age, language, or HIV or AIDS status, or other communicable diseases.
 The law explicitly mandates equal pay for work of equal value.
 The law does not specifically prohibit discrimination in access to credit based on sex.

 The government effectively enforced these laws and regulations, and penalties were commensurate with those for similar violations.
 There were no official cases of discrimination in employment or occupation brought during the year.